2001-Sun Feb 26 07:55:06 MST 2017

 Vetstreet does not provide medical advice, diagnosis, or treatment.
 See Additional Information ›

 A. Dogs have a wide range of bathroom habits — some pooches will go anywhere, anytime, regardless of the weather, but others are affected by even the smallest change in the surroundings, the surface area and, especially, the weather.
 Depending on where you live, this could be a major issue.
 While rain may not be a big deal for someone living in a dry desert climate, if you reside in the Pacific Northwest, your dog’s reluctance to potty in a downpour could be a big concern.

-My Pugs are totally potty opposites.
+Pugs are totally potty opposites.
 Bruce trots outside and does his business without hesitation, but Willy sniffs for minutes on end, spins a little, then changes his mind at the last second and goes searching for a better area.
 Any changes in the weather, such as wind, snow or rain, complicate his already picky potty habits and make his bathroom quest take even longer.
 While Bruce needed little training in order to learn to go potty quickly, Willy’s sensitive nature made training for a fast and efficient bathroom session extremely important.

 potty on cue means that she won't need to wait for a full bladder to do her business.
 Every time my dogs are let outside, they are asked to potty and are rewarded when they are done, regardless of whether they only need to potty a few drops or it takes a full 10 seconds to relieve themselves.

 Start by introducing the potty cue under normal weather circumstances.
 When you see your dog just about to potty, such as when she is spinning, sniffing or starting to squat or lift a leg, immediately say your potty cue — for example, “be quick.”
 As soon as your

 Like this article?
 Have a point of view to share?
 Let us know!

-Get the latest pet news, tips, tricks, and expert advice sent right to your inbox!
+Get all the best pet news and information sent right to your inbox!

 If the video doesn't start playing momentarily,